benhaydu/KVCheckList/src/README.md

 # Checklist for Kettle Valley Fitness

+To use the checklist, please follow these steps

+1. Open the KVTListPage.html file with a web browser like Google Chrome or Microsoft Edge

+You can right click on the file and select "Open with" and choose a web browser

 To add to the checklist, please follow these steps

 1. Open the KVTList.js file